yakworks/gorm-tools/docs/index.md

 **persist()**: calls the dao.save which in turn calls the dao.save(args) and then domain.save(failOnError:true) with any other args passed in. ex: someDomain.persist().
 Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

-**remove()**:  calls the dao.delete which calls the dao.remove(args) which in turn calls the domain.delete(flush:true) by defualt.
+**remove()**:  calls the dao.delete which calls the dao.remove(args) which in turn calls the domain.delete(flush:true) by default.
 Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 ### Statics added to the domain

-**insertAndSave(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (esentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**insertAndSave(params)**:  calls the dao.insert which does the bolier plate code you might find in a scaffolded controller. creates a new instance, sets the params and calls the dao.save (essentially the persist()). **ex:** Book.insertAndSave([name:'xyz',isbn:'123']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

-**update(params)**:  calls the dao.update which does the bolier plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong
+**update(params)**:  calls the dao.update which does the boiler plate code you might find in a scaffolded controller. gets the instance base in the params.id, sets the params and calls the dao.save for it. **ex:** Book.update([id:11,name:'aaa']) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong

 **remove(params)**:  calls the dao.delete gets the instance base in the params.id, calls the delete for it. **ex:** Book.remove([id:11]) Throws a [DomainException](https://github.com/yakworks/gorm-tools/blob/master/plugin/src/main/groovy/grails/plugin/dao/DomainException.groovy) if anything goes wrong